-Brexit battle: Theresa May to bow out as PM, awaits fate in confidence vote
+Brexit battle: Theresa May to bow out as PM ahead of no-confidence vote

+May was backed by a margin of 200 to 117 in a no-confidence ballot, staving off what would have been an ignominious end to her time as leader - and meaning she cannot be challenged again for 12 months.

+Just before the vote she revealed she was prepared to bow out as prime minister by not contesting the next general election in a move designed to buy her time to complete the Brexit plans.

-British Prime Minister Theresa May has staged a late battle to save her job, her EU divorce bill and maybe even Brexit itself as lawmakers in her Conservative Party held a no-confidence vote on her leadership.
+May had staged a late battle to save her job, her EU divorce bill and maybe even Brexit itself as lawmakers in her Conservative Party held a no-confidence vote on her leadership.

 Legislators began casting their secret ballots in a wood-panelled room in Parliament after May's Conservative opponents, who have been circling for weeks, finally got the numbers they needed to force a vote of no confidence.

-May vowed to fight for the leadership of her party and the country "with everything I've got," and spent the day holed up in the House of Commons trying to win over enough lawmakers to secure victory.
+May had vowed to fight for the leadership of her party and the country "with everything I've got," and spent the day holed up in the House of Commons trying to win over enough lawmakers to secure victory.

 "A change of leadership in the Conservative Party now will put our country's future at risk," May said in a defiant statement outside 10 Downing St before the vote.